 (5) University Awards for Excellence in Professional Service.

 a.
 Eligibility.
-Employees who are assigned an FTE of 0.10 for professional service duties over the current year and for each of the three preceding academic years are eligible.
+Employees who are assigned an FTE of at least 0.05 for professional service duties over the current academic year and for each of the three preceding academic years are eligible.

 b.
 The criteria for evaluating applicants’ files shall include three major categories: